yale8848/CacheWebView/README_EN.md

 ### Change code

- - Change WebView to CacheWebView
+ - Change WebView to CacheWebView in code or change <WebView to <ren.yale.android.cachewebviewlib.CacheWebView in layout xml

   It is over.
 CacheWebView default have disk cache space 200M , ram cache space 20M, and cache mode is the same with HTTP protocol cache [HTTP Caching](http://www.cnblogs.com/ppoo24/p/5963037.html).